Call SelectQuote

 Medicare Part D is a stand-alone drug plan offered through private insurers that will cover most of your outpatient prescription medications.
 Keep in mind that if you choose a Medicare Advantage plan instead of Original Medicare, the benefits of Part D may be incorporated into your Medicare Advantage plan.

 You can enroll in Original Medicare during the Initial Enrollment Period (IEP), which begins three months before and ends three months after your 65th birthday.
 Individuals on Social Security Disability Insurance (SSDI) become eligible for Original Medicare in the 25th month of SSDI benefits and are automatically enrolled in the program by Social Security.
-Some people may be eligible for Special Enrollment Periods based on their employment history or other health insurance coverage they have.
+Some people may be eligible for Special Enrollment Periods based on their employment history or other health insurance coverage.

 Turning 65 soon?
 Our Initial Enrollment Period checklist can help you understand enrollment timelines, eligibility, and how to sign up.

-General Enrollment Period, which runs from January 1 to March 31.
+If you miss your Initial Enrollment Period, you may need to wait for the General Enrollment Period, which runs from January 1 to March 31.
 People who sign up during the General Enrollment Period will be eligible for coverage the following July.
 Late enrollment penalties typically apply to people who miss their Initial Enrollment Period.
 Depending on the Medicare plan you apply for, these penalties can vary from 10% for every 12 months you delay enrollment to 1% per month.

-If you’re on Social Security (which you can begin at age 62), then you should be automatically enrolled in Medicare Part A and/or Part B when you turn 65.
+If you’re on Social Security (which you can begin receiving at age 62), then you should be automatically enrolled in Medicare Part A and/or Part B when you turn 65.
 However, you should check to confirm that this is true—either by contacting Social Security or the Medicare program—or you may incur a late enrollment penalty.

 Once you turn 65, Medicare is considered your primary insurer, making other insurance companies your secondary.
 This is true even if you haven’t applied for Original Medicare yet.
 It’s also true even if you have retiree health insurance, individual health insurance, or COBRA.
 It’s important to understand how Original Medicare coverage works if you’re still employed because it means you might not be able to count on your other forms of insurance to pay for your hospital or doctor’s office bills once you turn 65.

-If you choose Original Medicare and your income is above a certain threshold, you’ll pay more for Parts B and D. Premiums for both parts can come with a surcharge when your adjusted gross income (plus tax-exempt interest) is more than:
+If you enroll in Original Medicare and your income is above a certain threshold, you’ll pay more for Parts B and D. Premiums for both parts can come with a surcharge when your adjusted gross income (plus tax-exempt interest) is more than: $109,000 if you are single $218,000 if married and filing jointly In 2026, high earners pay $284.10 to $689 per month for Part B, depending on income level, and they also pay extra for Part D coverage, from $14.50 to $91 on top of the regular premiums.

 Original Medicare is an individual benefit, so each member of your family needs to apply for Original Medicare separately.
 There are no family Medicare plans.